-Angelina Jolie’s New Man Meets The Kids; Brad Pitt Furious?
+Angelina Jolie’s Rumored New Man Reportedly Meets The Kids — Brad Pitt Furious?

 — hyperthymia (@lkmmfhv) March 3, 2017

-New photos of Jolie spending time with a mystery man while she was promoting her latest project in Cambodia.
+New photos of Jolie spending time with a mystery man while she was promoting her latest project in Cambodia emerged.
 The pair were even reportedly caught sneaking out of her hotel at one point.

-The man was reported to have already met and spent time with the actress’s children.
+The man was reported to have already met and spent time with the actress’ children.
 Jolie’s rumored new boyfriend has also been “spoiling the kids with gifts.”

 Sources close to Pitt say that they are not sure if he knows about Jolie’s potential new love interest yet.

-“Brad will hit the roof when he finds out about this.”
+“Brad will hit the roof when he finds out about this.

 “He’s barely allowed to speak to his own children, then Angelina takes them halfway around the world, and now she’s letting some guy buy them trinkets?”